sonic-net/SONiC/doc/grpc_client/design_doc.md

 - Enables HTTP2 pings to be sent to SoC and hence in normal working conditions Channel State of gRPC is always kept at READY
 - more details for keepalive can be found here
 ![grpc keep live](https://github.com/grpc/grpc/blob/master/doc/keepalive.md)
-- This allows gRPC channel to goto TRANSIENT_FAILURE state once pings are disrupted within any <4secs>.
+- This allows gRPC channel to goto TRANSIENT_FAILURE state once pings are disrupted within any <tsecs>.
 - gRPC channel attributes are hence added like this
+- Currently ping frequency is 4 secs, but can be reduced/increased depending on requirement
 ```python
    GRPC_CLIENT_OPTIONS = [
     ('grpc.keepalive_timeout_ms', 8000),